West expels envoys over massacre of Syrian children

 White House spokesman Jay Carney said the United States had not taken any options - including military intervention - off the table, but believed armed action was not the right course at present because it would lead to greater carnage and chaos.

-Vladimir Chizhov, Moscow's envoy to the EU, criticized the Western expulsions of Syrian envoys: "I believe it rarely is conducive to maintaining dialogue with the other side."
+Vladimir Chizhov, Moscow's envoy to the EU, criticised the Western expulsions of Syrian envoys: "I believe it rarely is conducive to maintaining dialogue with the other side."

 Foreign Minister Sergei Lavrov said Moscow was "alarmed that some countries ... are starting to use this event as an excuse to put forth demands of the need for military action in an attempt to put pressure on the U.N.
 Security Council."